test-IO/testio-guides/src/pages/docs/jira_cloud/accepting_bug.md

 - **Re-export**: Re-create another Jira issue ticket for the same Test IO bug.
 - **View Issue Details**: Navigate to the newly created Jira issue page.

-  {% screenshot src="/assets/jira_cloud/bug_triage/jira_issue_page.png" caption="Navigate to the newly created Jira issue page" /%}
+  {% screenshot src="/assets/jira_cloud/bug_triage/jira_issue_page.png" caption="Accepted Bug on Bug Triage" /%}

 Once the Test IO Bug is exported to Jira, a new Jira issue link is added as an **External link** under the Test IO bug details on the Test IO side.

-{% screenshot src="/assets/jira_cloud/bug_triage/external_link.png" caption="See an External link under the Test IO bug details on the Test IO side" /%}
+{% screenshot src="/assets/jira_cloud/bug_triage/external_link.png" caption="External link under the Test IO bug details on the Test IO side" /%}